2013–14 Western Sydney Wanderers FC season: Season overview

 On 30 April, Western Sydney Wanderers announced the release of four players, Dino Kresinger, Tarek Elrich, Joey Gibbs and Rocky Visconte.
 Labinot Haliti and Jason Trifiro signed one year extensions to their initial one-year contract on 1 May, as did Tahj Minniecon on 9 May.
-On 20 May, forward Tomi Jurić signed a two-year deal with the club.
+On 20 May, forward Tomi Juric signed a two-year deal with the club.
 On 1 July, defender Dean Heffernan signed a one-year deal with the club.
 On 31 July, Western Sydney Wanderers agreed on the transfer of midfielder Reece Caira to Wellington Phoenix FC.
 On 6 August, forward Brendon Šantalab signed a one-year deal with the club.
 On 1 September, Mark Bridge extended his contract with Western Sydney Wanderers for a further three years, until 2017.
 On 5 September, Mateo Poljak signed 2-year extension with the club, until 2016.
 On 1 October, Matthew Špiranović signed a one-year deal with the club.